 We see firstly that the 'raw HHI' is a value of 1,609, comparable to the actual SWEM HHI of 1,549 despite assuming there are only seven players in the market.

-Secondly, we see that as VCL rises from 17 percent to 25 percent, the 'vested HHI' falls from 1,437 to 1,360.
+Secondly, we see that as VCL rises from 17% to 25%, the 'vested HHI' falls from 1,437 to 1,360.
 This is consistent with the assumption that capacity under vesting contracts is perfectly competitive.